Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 .. meta::
    :description lang=en: is a marketplace with features that customers and vendors will love.
 Privacy first, responsible, and sustainable e-commerce.

-|PM| is similar to the internet’s well-known marketplaces like Amazon, eBay, or Alibaba, but with added security and extra features that customers and vendors will love.
+The :term:`Particl Marketplace` is similar to the internet’s well-known marketplaces like Amazon, eBay, or Alibaba, but with added security and extra features that customers and vendors will love.
 Particl has no intention to make profits, and you can be sure that your needs will be covered from all angles.

 **Finally!
 True free markets and the fair level playing field in e-commerce.**